 Keep in mind that nearly 5 million Canadians are now working form home‒that’s 4.7 million more than previously.
 Most people are aching for contact that involves intelligent conversation (pets and kids don’t count).
 So don’t hesitate to reach out.
 Build up your LinkedIn connections and ask your contacts for introductions to those in their networks you’d like to speak with.

 Scheduling coffee chats from home is actually easier, because no one has to go anywhere (and if it’s by phone, even get dressed up).
-You will still need to prepare your agenda and be clear on what you are looking for (ideas, advice and information) with no expectation of a job (or even a lead).
+You will still need to prepare your agenda, it’s clear what you are looking for (ideas, advice and information) with no expectation of a job (or even a lead).

 Just make sure that you offer to reciprocate assistance any way you can; we’re all in the same ocean even if we’re not all in the same boat.
-Even if your network contact doesn’t need anything right now, keep the door open and resolve if nothing else to pay it forward.
+Even if they don’t need anything from now, keep the door open and resolve if nothing else to pay it forward.

 Shifts in Interviewing

 Even in “normal” times, interviewing can be extended in the summer months due to vacation schedules.
-In Summer 2020 (and beyond), interviewing will also be impacted by our unprecedented work environment.
+As we head into fall (and beyond), interviewing will also be impacted by our unprecedented work environment.
 Like most of us, hiring managers are working from home‒often on non-traditional schedules‒so you may have to “meet” multiple people multiple times to cover all the players involved in the decision.
-This is a perfect opportunity for you to demonstrate the key competency of flexibility and practice the Three P’s of Positivity, Patience and Persistence.
+This is a perfect opportunity for you to demonstrate the key competency of flexibility and practice the 3 P’s of Positivity, Patience and Persistence.

 Many people go their whole lives without working with a carer coach, assuming that good work will speak for itself and that needing help is a sign of weakness or incompetence.
 This attitude is counterproductive, as a career coach is just another member of your personal and professional “team” of advisors.